nullhardware/nullhardware-website/_posts/2018-04-06-fixed-point-sine-and-cosine-for-embedded-systems.md

 title: Fixed-Point Sine (and Cosine) for Embedded Systems
 headline: 5th Order Polynomial Fixed-Point Sine Approximation
 description: >-
-  I derive a simple fixed-point approximation to sin (and cos) appropriate for embedded systems without dedicated floating-point hardware accurate to within 0.01% Full-Scale.
-Presented as dependency-free C code without a lookup-table.
+  I derive a simple fixed-point approximation to sin (and cos) appropriate for embedded systems without dedicated floating-point hardware.
+The implementation is accurate to within 0.01% of Full-Scale and is presented as dependency-free C code (without a lookup-table).
-date: 2018-03-28T02:51:18.098Z
 author: andrew
-draft_img: /img/drafts/sin_graph.png
+image:
+  path: /img/generic/sin-wave-000000.png
+  width: 2048
+  height: 1024
+  thumb: /img/generic/sin-wave-000000.thumb.png
+  alt: Graph of the Sine (sin) function, which is approximated using an integer based 5th order polynomial.
-tags:
+tags: [math, code]
-  - math
 ---
-I derive and present a simple fixed-point approximation to sin (and cos) appropriate for embedded systems without dedicated floating-point hardware.
+Here is a simple fixed-point approximation to sin (and cos) appropriate for embedded systems without dedicated floating-point hardware.
 It is accurate to within ±1/4096 (0.01% Full-Scale).
 No lookup-table is required, and portable C code is available.

 ## Background

-I originally derived this implementation with an MSP430 in mind.
-This particular chip has a full integer 32x32 HW MAC, completing most integer multiplications within a couple of cycles.
-I wanted to avoid the vendor-supplied floating point routines mostly because I had no need for floating point precision.
+> I originally derived this implementation with a MSP430 in mind.
+With a full integer 32x32 HW MAC, but no floating point unit, fixed-point routines made the most sense for the math.
 If performance is required, this general approach could be optimized for your particular hardware.

-This post is inspired (and a derivative of) the excellent [Another fast fixed-point sine approximation](http://www.coranac.com/2009/07/sines/).
-Although excellent, I ended up requiring the full 5th order approximation to meet my design specifications.
+This post is inspired by, and a derivative of, the excellent [Another fast fixed-point sine approximation](http://www.coranac.com/2009/07/sines/).
+However, that page neglects the complete derivation of the 5<sup>th</sup> order implementation, so I was forced to derive my own.

-Since this is a 5th order approximation, I will restrict the derivation discussion to {% katex %}\sin(x){% endkatex %} (which is odd).
+As a 5<sup>th</sup> order approximation, I will restrict the derivation discussion to {% katex %}\sin(x){% endkatex %} (which is odd).
 The cosine can be calculated from the sine with a simple phase shift (see example code).

 ## Domain

 The domain of {% katex %}\sin(x){% endkatex %} is infinite.
 However, it only provides unique (positive) values within the range {% katex %}x \in [0, \frac{\pi}{2}]{% endkatex %}.
 All the other outputs can be calculated based on the values within this range and the symmetry of the sine function.

-In general, the input to the sine function can be positive or negative.
-It can be fractional, or it can even be irrational.
-However, a fixed-point sine should (probably) accept a fixed-point angle as an input.
+In general, the input to the sine function can be positive, negative, fractional, or even irrational.
+However, a fixed-point sine function should (most likely) accept a fixed-point angle as an input.

 Whole angles (in degrees) range from {% katex %}0-360{% endkatex %}.
 An 8-bit integer could at most represent 256 unique values, which is a coarser resolution than a degree, and probably unsuitable for all but the roughest of approximations.
 The next logical step up is supporting 16-bit inputs.